top of page

 Renaissance is the artistic period that runs from the 15th century to the 16th century (from the discovery of America in 1492 to the first preserved opera in 1600).

-The term Renaissance means "rebirth" and it indicates the interest to recover the ideal of beauty and proportion from the ancient Greek and Roman classic arts.
-Medieval theocentrism (God is the centre of the universe) was replaced by humanism or anthropocentrism (man is the centre of the universe).
+"Renaissance" means "rebirth" and it indicates new interest in ancient Greece and Rome.
+Medieval theocentrism (God is the centre of the universe) was replaced by humanism (the human being is the centre of the universe).

 The invention of the printing press made the spreading of music easier.
 Music was an important part of the education of cultured people.
-Composers began signing their works more often in the late Middle Ages, instead of being anonymous.
+Composers began signing their works, instead of being anonymous.

 Characteristics